- General welcome

 - Summer project

 Each student submits a project report of between 7,000 and 10,000 words on a subject related to public health in low- or middle-income countries.
-By February 2022 you should have developed your ideas for your summer project.
-The work starts in earnest after the June 2022 examinations and the submission deadline is around the first week of September.
+By February you should have developed your ideas for your summer project.
+The work starts in earnest during Term 3 and the submission deadline is around the first week of September.
 The project report addresses a research question relevant to public health in low- or middle-income countries and involves one of the following: data collection (qualitative or quantitative) and analysis; secondary analysis of a relevant dataset; a literature review; a policy report; a research protocol.

 The project is based on independent work in an area of your choice and is intended to give you an opportunity to specialise in one field.
 Most students on this course provide their own topic, sometimes based on data or other information drawn from their professional background.
 You may wish to start thinking about this now.
 Occasionally members of staff have data sets to analyse and write up or ideas which they would like pursued and which can form the basis of a project.